pranavi-apk/photobooth/README.md

 - Classic Black & White
 - Warm Vintage Sepia
 - High Contrast & Vibrant Tones
-- Soft Focus for a dreamy effect and many more
+- Soft Focus for a dreamy effect
+- Customizable filter combinations and many more

 #### Choose Your Background